-Only the ’87 Clips and the ’05 Hawks (featured later) never had a winning streak of two games or more over an 82-game season.
-The former tied for the sixth-worst winning percentage in NBA history and allowed the highest effective field goal percentage of any team featured in this post.
+Only the ’87 Clips and the ’05 Hawks (featured later) never had a winning streak over an 82-game season.
+The former team tied for the sixth-worst winning percentage in NBA history and allowed the highest effective field goal percentage of any team featured in this post.

 1993 Dallas Mavericks (11-71)

 Notable players: Jim Jackson, Terry Davis, Derek Harper, Sean Rooks, Mike Iuzzolino, Walter Bond.

 - Only team featured in this post to lose by 20 or more points in four consecutive games.